arthurbra/citation-recommendation-kg/README.md

-# citation-recommendation-kg
+# Citation Recommendation for Research Papers via Knowledge Graphs
-This repository contains the source code for the paper
+This repository contains the source code for the paper:

+''Brack A., Hoppe A., Ewerth R. (2021) Citation Recommendation for Research Papers via Knowledge Graphs, TPDL 2021 (accepted for publication).''